 It’s the time of the year again, Prednisone Warriors!
-You might be wondering what you should do if you’re around to somebody sneezing, coughing, and exposing you to all sorts of germs?
+You might be wondering what you should do if you’re around somebody sneezing, coughing, and exposing you to all sorts of germs.
 Aren’t you more likely to get sick because of Prednisone?
 Is it easy to determine if you have Infections or just Prednisone Side Effects?

 Find out more about what you should and should not worry about by reading this article or by watching the video below.

 First of all, I wanted to share with you what you are most likely to run into with Infections and Prednisone Side Effects.
 So, prednisone as we all know is an immunosuppressant.
 I took prednisone to decrease my immune system‘s attack on my platelets, my blood cells.
 And one of the things that it also did, was it changed the number of white blood cells.
 It shifted the way the white blood cells showed up when they would test my blood.
 I would have a really high total white blood cell count.
 But it wasn’t because I had an infection.
 So, it looked like I had an infection all the time.

 If you just went by that one number.
 If you weren’t a really highly trained doctor, you wouldn’t know that you have to look at all of the other little counts of the white blood cells to know whether it was an infection or not.

 Infections vs. Prednisone Side Effects

 And so, that is the reason why it’s so hard to tell if you’re having an infection while on prednisone.
 Because prednisone interferes with your normal signs and symptoms of an infection.